doubleSlashde/KeepTime/README.md

 # KeepTime

 #Use

 Application to track your time spent on different projects each day.
+Aim was to create an easy and fast way to track the doings over the day.
+In the end you get a summary for the day.

 Main view (when you hover over the app):\
 ![Alt text](/readme/images/main.png?raw=true "Main")
+You can easily move the window by dragging it around.

 If you don't hover over the application the project list collapses:\
 ![Alt text](/readme/images/standby.png?raw=true "Standby")